France: Education

 The ENS produces among the most Nobel Prize laureates per capita in the world.

 In 1802, Napoleon created the lycée, the second and final stage of secondary education that prepares students for higher education studies or a profession.
 Jules Ferry is considered the father of the French modern school, leading reforms in the late 19th century that established free, secular and compulsory education (currently mandatory to age 16).

 French education is centralised and divided into three stages: primary, secondary, and higher education.
 The Programme for International Student Assessment, coordinated by the OECD, ranked France's education as near the OECD average in 2018.
 School children in France reported greater concern about the disciplinary climate and behaviour in classrooms compared to other OECD countries.

 Higher education is divided between public universities and the prestigious and selective Grandes écoles, such as Sciences Po Paris for political studies, HEC Paris for economics, Polytechnique, the École des hautes études en sciences sociales for social studies and the École nationale supérieure des mines de Paris that produce high-profile engineers, or the École nationale d'administration for careers in the Grands Corps of the state.
 The Grandes écoles have been criticised for alleged elitism, producing many if not most of France's high-ranking civil servants, CEOs and politicians.

+France also supports a network of schools internationally through the Agency for French Education Abroad.
+The network includes a mix of directly managed schools, subsidized institutions, and partner schools, and provides French education to students around the world.